slimenmohamed/microservices-architecture/README.md

 ## Quick Tests

-See CONTRIBUTING.md (API Testing and Development) for ready-to-run curl snippets and Makefile shortcuts covering health checks, CRUD operations, and the end-to-end notification flow via the gateway.
+See [CONTRIBUTING.md#api-testing-and-development](CONTRIBUTING.md#api-testing-and-development) for ready-to-run curl snippets and Makefile shortcuts covering health checks, CRUD operations, and the end-to-end notification flow via the gateway.

 ## Cleanup

-To remove containers, networks, and volumes: see the Maintenance section in CONTRIBUTING.md (includes safe cleanup and pruning commands).
+To remove containers, networks, and volumes: see [CONTRIBUTING.md#maintenance-cleanup-and-pruning](CONTRIBUTING.md#maintenance-cleanup-and-pruning) (includes safe cleanup and pruning commands).

 ---